GoogleCloudPlatform/elcarro-oracle-operator/docs/content/minikube.md

 # Running El Carro Operator on local clusters with minikube

 This guide helps you run El Carro Operator locally on minikube on your personal computer.
-If you prefer to use GKE (Google Kurbernetes Engine) to deploy the El Carro Operator, stop here and refer to our [Quickstart Guide](quickstart.md) or [Quickstart Guide for Oracle 18c XE](quickstart-18c-xe.md).
+If you prefer to use GKE (Google Kubernetes Engine) to deploy the El Carro Operator, stop here and refer to our [Quickstart Guide](quickstart.md) or [Quickstart Guide for Oracle 18c XE](quickstart-18c-xe.md).